 Facebook recruiting is a social recruiting method that is a part of Recruitment Marketing.
 When we say Facebook recruiting, you probably think of posting your job ads on Facebook.
 Everybody does that these days.
 But Facebook recruiting is not just posting your job ads on Facebook!
 If you want to know how to recruit on Facebook, how to stand out and attract top talent, you need to go a lot further and develop a strategic social recruitment plan.

-Luckily, Facebook is a great tool with a ton of options that can really take your hiring strategy to a whole next level.
+Luckily, Facebook is a great tool with a ton of options that can really take your social recruitment strategy to a whole next level.

 Plus it’s totally fun to play with! 🙂

 The benefits of social recruiting are numerous, and Facebook has become one of the most popular social recruiting platforms among HR professionals.
 But why is Facebook recruiting so popular?
 What are the benefits of Facebook recruiting?

 The benefits of Facebook recruiting